 The fact is that we are easily distracted and often overwhelmed by constant notifications and calls.
 So much so that we often want to mute certain notifications altogether and the Silent Switch is not enough.
 We can do this with the Do Not Disturb (DND) mode.
-But, what happens if you want to wind up a bit and switch to Silent Mode but still need to make certain contacts ring on your iPhone or receive some important notifications?
+But, what happens if you want to wind up a bit and switch to Silent Mode but still need to make certain important contacts ring on your iPhone or receive some important notifications or phone calls?

 When it comes to calls, there are two ways to get the thing working, but only one applies to calls while notifications won’t come through.
 If you want only calls to come through, DND is where you should look at.
 If, on the other hand, you want to be notified whenever a certain contact sends a message or calls, there’s a tweak in Contacts Ringtone settings you should be looking into.
 Today, we’ll explain both.

 Table of contents:

 You can allow certain contact to ring even when the iPhone is on Silent or DND mode is enabled with either:

 1. Use the Do Not Disturb options

 The first thing to try, as explained in the introduction, is the well-known DND (Do Not Disturb) mode.
 When enabled, this option by default silences all incoming calls and notification sounds, with some exceptions (for example the Do Not Disturb mode doesn’t silence the alarms).
-However, there are certain filters you can set, in order to be notified about certain incoming calls.
+However, there are certain filters you can set, be notified about certain incoming calls.
 Sadly, this doesn’t apply to notifications.

-You need to add a certain contact to Favorites or create a Contacts group and fill it with contacts whose incoming calls will bypass the DND mode and you’ll get the notification.
+You need to add individual contacts to Favorites or create a Contacts group and fill it with contacts whose incoming calls will bypass the DND mode and you’ll get the notification.
 After that, just select Favorites or a custom group in DND settings.

 - Tap Favorites.

 - Tap the + icon.

 - Select a specific contact (or contacts) that you want to add to Favorites.

 - Now, get back to Home Screen and open Settings.